12 Jobs That Will Definitely Survive the Next 20 Years (and Even Be in Demand)

 auremar/Adobe female electrician checking a fusebox

 Electricians can most likely count on work for years to come.
-Employment in the field is expected to grow around 7% through 2031, putting it on pace with all occupations across the U.S.
+Employment in the field is expected to grow around 11% faster than the average for all occupations through 2033, putting it on pace with all occupations across the U.S.

 Plumbers